 Former Trump administration officials, from Comey to Tillerson

-A growing number of people have left the Trump administration in just over a year – a group that includes FBI director James Comey, chief strategist Steve Bannon and most recently FBI Deputy Director Andrew McCabe.
+A growing number of people have left the Trump administration in just over a year – a group that includes FBI director James Comey, chief strategist Steve Bannon and Secretary of State Rex Tillerson.

-Some, such as Comey, were fired by President Trump, while others resigned for a variety of reasons.
+Some, such as Comey and Tillerson, were fired by President Trump, while others resigned for a variety of reasons.

 "People will always come & go, and I want strong dialogue before making a final decision.
 I still have some people that I want to change (always seeking perfection)," he said.